GraphQLGuide/book/text/type-system/lists.md

+---
+title: Lists
+description: A List is a wrapper type that denotes an ordered list
+---

 # Lists

 [List](http://spec.graphql.org/draft/#sec-Type-System.List) is a *wrapper type*.
 It wraps another type and signifies an ordered list in which each item is of the wrapped type.